Translate

 Womanhood and sharing

-Just read an article in Shanghai Daily.
-The article was about a Chinese American, Joy Chen and her book for Chinese women, "Do not marry before 30."
+I just read an article in Shanghai Daily about Joy Chen, a Chinese American author, and her book for Chinese women titled “Do Not Marry Before 30.”

-“In China, the hardest part of being a woman and going through all kinds of issues is that we never talk about it with other woman, which is very important."
-When I read it I was stunned.
-So Chinese women also don’t talk about their issues with other women?
+“In China, the hardest part of being a woman and going through all kinds of issues is that we never talk about it with other women, which is very important.”

 कोणत्याही टिप्पण्या नाहीत: